PROFESSIONAL TRAINING COURSE #1

 ONE GOOD REASON IS TO BE PAID WELL FOR DOING IT.

-A good reason to do this training course is because you will be paid $10 for doing each 15 minute training session working on this course.
+One good reason to do this training course is because you will be paid $10 for doing each 10 minute training session working on this course, when done in combination with you doing a two-hour-minimum job.
 On two hour minimum jobs, when you want to add more work and more pay to your day, you can do so by adding a training session.
 You can pick which two-hour-minimum jobs you want to add a training session to, allowing you to choose when you want to do this, when you feel like it, when you have free time, when you don't feel rushed, and when you're still fresh.

 This is commonly only going to be after "Two-Hour-Minimum" jobs, and you're wishing you had some more paid work.
 Here's that more paid work when you want it.
 When you have something else you need to rush off to do, that's ok too, skip the extra work.
 A training session could even be done on a lunch break or before the start of a job, if you and the crew get there early enough.

-Each "training session" is set at a length of fifteen minutes to qualify for the$10 of extra pay.
+Each "training session" is set at a length of at least ten minutes to qualify for the extra $10, although if you're wanting to, it's sometimes worth it to spend up to fifteen minutes.
 There is only one paid training session allowed to be added to each two-hour-minimum job.
 To qualify, the crew must call AGMC and join in a group conference call for AGMC to direct the lesson for that Training Session.
 If AGMC doesn't answer or call back within five minutes, the Lead can direct the training session, although still needing to cover material from the website training course.

 1-C) These short training meetings will add up over time, allowing coverage of the whole course.
 As you cover each subject, AGMC checks you off on AGMC's master list, so there's a record of what you have and haven't covered.